Barnwell's trade grades: The NFL's 30 most impactful of last year

 Washington trades: CB Kendall Fuller, 3-78

-Knowing that they were going to lose Kirk Cousins in free agency, Washington got ahead of the situation by agreeing a trade for Smith in January.
+Knowing that they were going to lose Kirk Cousins in free agency, Washington got ahead of the situation by agreeing to a trade for Smith in January.
 It seemed like a logical move to target a high-ceiling veteran, and while Smith didn't play as well as he did during his final year in Kansas City, Washington was 6-3 when Smith went down with a gruesome broken leg against the Texans in Week 11.
 Jay Gruden's team lost that game and went 1-5 the rest of the way, with their only win coming over a Cody Kessler-led Jags team.

 The Smith deal might end up proving catastrophic, at least in the short term.
 It's unclear whether Smith will ever play again.
 In 2019, Washington will owe Smith a guaranteed $15 million base salary as part of a $20.4 million cap hit.
 If Smith can't pass a physical for the 2020 season, Washington would owe the former first overall pick a $16 million base salary as part of a $21.4 million cap hit.
 Washington would be able to move on from Smith in 2021 with $10.8 million in dead money on its cap.
 It's obviously something they couldn't have anticipated when they made the trade, but it could turn out to be disastrous for the organization.